sharontherese/latin-mass-funeral/content/rite-of-baptism-for-children/index.md

 * A Manual of Prayers For the Use of the Catholic Laity (book)[^8]
 * The Parish Priest on Duty (book)[^9]

+**Any italicized Latin text are the parts of the rite that must be said in Latin.**

 # Ordo Baptismi Parvulorum